OSU-BMBL/BMBL-analysis-notebooks/scRNAseq_HPV_branch/README.md

 # HPV mapping Tutorial

+## Introduction
 This tutorial is to detect and identify HPV from single-cell RNA-sequencing (scRNA-seq) raw data based on CellRanger.

+## Pipeline input
+1. Host scRNA-seq raw data in .fastq (one sample in one folder)
+2. HPV complete genome in .fna
+3. HPV annotation file in .gft

+Please note that there are dozens or hundreds of types for HPV.
+Make sure the complete genome is the right one you need.

+In this example, we use HPV type 16 downaloaded from [NIBI database](https://www.ncbi.nlm.nih.gov/assembly/).
+When asking "select file source," you can select RefSeq or GenBank, whichever is available.
+[ViruSite](http://www.virusite.org/index.php?nav=search) is a genome reference database that can choose multiple microbiome genomes and download them as one file.

+## Pipeline output
+Viral gene expression matrix

 ## Install CellRanger
 The first step is to install the lateset [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).
 Once the tar.gz file is downloaded in a wanted directory, type the following in the terminal to decompress into current directory.